+BAP has completed works for the installation of external floodlighting to 6no. tennis courts, at St Albans High School for Girls Sports Field.
 The proposal was designed in accordance with the Institution of Lighting Professionals (ILP) Guidance Notes for the Pollution of Obtrusive Light 2011 and the setting out of the columns and the light … Read More

 In 1997, William Allen, one of the founders of BAP, published two studies for Lighting Waddesdon Manor and Lighting at Nottingham Castle Museum.
 The studies dealt with the lighting of decorative art collections and sun/daylight exposure of exhibits in Museums.
 Both pieces offer early insights into what was then a new look at the design … Read More

 This year the Bickerdike Allen Partners Construction Law prize was presented to Grzegorz Grzeszczyk.
 The presentation was made by Roger Jowett, Partner at BAP.
 The prize is awarded annually by Kings College to a first year student that has the best performance in the Module AL first-year examination.
 Pictured left to right are: Roger Jowett … Read More

 Peter Henson, our Acoustic Partner spoke with David Baker from the BBC, to explore why high levels of noise affects all of us.
 The talk was recorded for the BBC World Services – The Why Factor, to explore how different sounds can impact on people without them even knowing and how to make our lives … Read More

 BAP have recently achieved Planning Permission for a new classroom extension at St Albans High School for Girls in St Albans, Hertfordshire.
 The existing building will be adapted to accommodate the new classrooms which are to be fabricated offsite and craned into position to create a new upper storey.
 The works are programmed to be … Read More

 Bickerdike Allen Partners LLP visited the Henry Moore Foundation on the 19th July 2017 for our Summer CPD.
 Gianluca Rendina, the project architect for Hugh Broughton, very kindly gave a presentation on design and key concepts behind their new Visitor’s Centre, ensuring that the architecture fitted seamlessly not only into the surroundings but also with … Read More

 BAP has achieved Planning Permission for the major redevelopment of the 6th form, dining hall, kitchen and teaching block at St Albans High School for Girls in St Albans, Hertfordshire.
 The proposed redevelopment, will involve a new atrium entrance and teaching facilities for the 6th form, together with a new dining hall, kitchen and teaching … Read More

 The partners at Bickerdike Allen this week welcomed Jo Noero, international fellow at RIBA and award winning South-African architect, to give a talk to staff as part of their continual professional development.
 We heard about various of Noero’s projects in South Africa, including the Red Location Museum, The Alexandra Township and the West Coast Fossil … Read More

 Moduloft has been highly commended in the Offsite Construction Awards 2017, for its part in the renovation and extension of a two-storey apartment at the top of a Grade II listed property in central London.
 Moduloft was appointed by BAP after the owners of the property decided to create a garden room to add to … Read More

 Bickerdike Allen has awarded its annual prize to the barrister David Sawtell for the best first year exam results in the MSc in Construction Law at King’s College London.
 The prize was presented by Bickerdike Allen partner Roger Jowett at a packed meeting of the Society of Construction Law on 7th February at the National … Read More

 Westminster City Council (WCC) has recently implemented a new Code of Construction Practice which is likely to result in significant changes in how construction noise and vibration is managed for all but the smallest developments within the City of Westminster.
 We present below a brief summary.